Twin Cities hip-hop: Venues

 The well known Minneapolis venue First Avenue has been a typical location for major performances of Twin Cities hip hop.
-Other common places for shows around the cities include Honey Lounge (closed), Nomad World Pub, Triple Rock (closed), Blue Nile (closed), Myth and the Fine Line.
+Other common places for shows around the cities include Honey Lounge (closed), Nomad World Pub (closed), Triple Rock (closed), Blue Nile (closed), Myth and the Fine Line.
 The Dinkytowner was a common place for smaller shows until its closing in 2009.

 Fifth Element was home to Last of the Record Buyer's showcase, which provided a platform for producers.

 Graffiti can be found throughout the twin cities, sanctioned and not.
 One popular place for writers to write legally was known as the Bomb Shelter.

 Hope Community is home to Graffiti and hip hop production classes; many active artists in the community have passed through its doors.

 Intermedia Arts was a nonprofit in Uptown Minneapolis which closed in 2018.
 Intermedia Arts allowed public art and offered workshops/programs/ grant opportunities for artists in the cities.
 It was at Intermedia Arts that Desdamona co-founded the first festival dedicated to women in hip-hop, B-Girl Be.